 3. Create and send your email

-Click “Campaigns” in the menu at the top of the page, then press the “Create a campaign” button:
+Click “CAMPAIGNS” in the menu on the left, then press the “Create a campaign” button:

 Here you can: